AdobeDocs/commerce-extensibility/src/pages/admin-ui-sdk/extension-points/order/custom-fees.md

 ## Example customization​

 The following example enables the display of two fees on the Admin and storefront.
 The first instance applies a $1.00 fee to all orders.
-The second instance applied a fee of $5.00 only when the order total is at least $20.00
+The second instance applies a fee of $5.00 when the order total is $20.00 or more.

 ```javascript